How To Manage Depression Symptoms And Find Support As A Teen

 Therapy is a leading treatment for depression.
 In addition to therapy, there are lifestyle changes you can implement to make a difference in your ability to cope with depression.
 For example, according to nutritional psychiatry, what you choose to eat can affect your mood and well-being.
 Here are some tips that may help you in coping with symptoms of depression.

-Although you might struggle to eat or choose healthy foods, evidence shows that eating a healthy diet may play a role in improving symptoms.
+Although you might struggle to eat or choose healthy foods, evidence shows that eating nutrient-dense foods may play a role in improving symptoms.
 Try to increase certain foods in your diet that might boost your mood.
 These foods may include:

 These foods may benefit you if you have low folic acid or energy levels.
 In addition, drink water throughout your day.
-Although your diet may not cure symptoms of depression, it can elevate your mood overall and make you feel physically well.
+However, it's important to speak with your doctor before making any dietary changes.

 If you experience depression, motivating yourself to exercise may feel challenging.
 However, regular exercise can positively affect mood and physical health.
 For example, by releasing endorphins that help us feel optimistic, exercise can promote sleep.

-A medical journal's systematic review and meta-analysis speculates that depression may be associated with a lack of exercise.
+A medical journal's systematic review and meta-analysis speculate that depression may be associated with a lack of exercise.
 Other studies show that exercise increases mental health overall.

 You may practice exercise in a variety of ways, including the following: